Jul 18 2025

 Avicola Las Margaritas filed cassation on substantive grounds, invoking two sub-grounds under Article 621(2) of the Code of Civil and Commercial Procedure: error of law in the appreciation of evidence and error of fact in the appreciation of evidence.

 On error of law.
-Avicola Las Margaritas argued that the Court of Appeals failed to confer the probative value required by Article 186 of the Code of Civil and Commercial Procedure on three documents: amended pleadings from a lawsuit Lisa filed in the U.S. District Court for the Southern District of Florida (Case No. 99-03519 CA 21) along with the dismissal order, a criminal complaint filed before the Seventh Criminal Court of First Instance (file 01079-2018-00056), and a criminal complaint filed with the Public Ministry of Panama.
+Avicola Las Margaritas argued that the Court of Appeals failed to confer the probative value required by Article 186 of the Code of Civil and Commercial Procedure on three documents: amended pleadings from a lawsuit Lisa filed in the U.S. District Court for the Southern District of Florida (Case No. 99-03519 CA 21) together with the dismissal order, a criminal complaint filed before the Seventh Criminal Court of First Instance (file 01079-2018-00056), and a criminal complaint filed with the Public Ministry of Panama.

 The Chamber identified multiple deficiencies: the appellant failed to formulate an individual thesis for each piece of evidence challenged, failed to clearly identify the nature of the alleged error under the invoked sub-ground, presented a contradictory thesis by simultaneously arguing that the Court of Appeals omitted to appreciate the evidence and that it denied the evidence its proper value, and failed to develop argumentation for each rule of the valuation system.
 The Chamber further noted that the appellate court had not assigned probative value to the challenged documents because it found them unsuitable for the claim, which is a necessary predicate for substantive review.